-For the a priori route generation this means that not only the shortest routes with regard to their tour length are added to the set of feasible routes, but all routes of every generated set which do not exceed the maximal allowed tour duration $D^T$ .
-The number of feasible routes or columns grows quickly with the number of visits and, therefore, this approach is only tractable for small instances.
+For the a priori route generation this means that not only the shortest routes with regard to their tour length are added to the set of feasible routes, but all routes of every generated set which do not exceed the maximal allowed tour duration D^T .
+The number of feasible routes or columns grows quickly with the number of visits1 and, therefore, this approach is only tractable for small instances.
 However, since the route generation procedure for our small examples only takes between a few seconds and 2 minutes, we omit to develop a more sophisticated approach - for example a tree constructing algorithm with dominance rules as proposed in (Andersson et al. 2011).

-&lt;sup>1An upper bound can be given by: $\sum{k=1}^{M^{stops}} {n \choose k} \cdot k!$
+1 An upper bound can be given by: $$\sum{k=1}^{M^{stops}} \binom{n}{k} \cdot k$$